mymh13/clo24-nikhal78-examwork/docs/journal/week_two.md

-# Vecka 2 – Kodstruktur och första körbara version
+# Week 2 – Code Structure and First Runnable Version

-## Översikt
+## Overview

-Under vecka 2 har fokus legat på att gå från planeringsfas till körbar kodbas.
+During week 2, the focus has been on moving from the planning phase to a runnable codebase.
-Målet var att etablera den tekniska grunden för både backend och frontend samt verifiera att applikationen fungerar lokalt innan infrastruktur och CI/CD påbörjas.
+The goal was to establish the technical foundation for both backend and frontend and verify that the application works locally before infrastructure and CI/CD begin.

 ---

-## Genomförda aktiviteter
+## Completed Activities

-* **Solution och projektstruktur**
+* **Solution and Project Structure**

-  * Skapat huvudlösning `clo24-nikhal78-examwork.sln` i projektroten.
+  * Created main solution `clo24-nikhal78-examwork.sln` in the project root.
-  * Lagt till projekten `Ticketing.Api` och `Ticketing.Contracts` i solution.
+  * Added projects `Ticketing.Api` and `Ticketing.Contracts` to the solution.
-  * Säkrat referenser mellan projekten (`API → Contracts`).
+  * Secured references between projects (`API → Contracts`).
-  * Fastställt permanent repo-struktur:
+  * Established permanent repo structure:

     ```
     src/